joakimk/testbot/README.markdown

     testbot --runner --connect 192.168.0.100

-Testing the network:

-    # Within your project run:
+Within your project run:

     testbot --test --connect 192.168.0.100

     # --test could also be --spec or --features

-Using the rails plugin:
+Or use the rails plugin:

     # This adds config files and a rake task you can use to prepare the test environment on the runners
     # (like setting up a database).